natalieagus/50002/docs/FPGA/programmable_machine.md

 You can buy bigger buttons, LEDs or 7 segments, and buy **transistors** (simple, cheap BJT ones) to be used as **amplifiers** using external power source if the voltage from the Au is not strong enough.

 #### More Upgrade: LED Strips
 You can buy LED strips (e.g: WS2812B), and **read the specifications**: typically the type of serial data and clock cycles required to set the lights.
 The specification of the model that you buy **must be CLEAR**, complete with details on how to encode information to light up your LEDs.
-[See this sample for WS2812B](https://www.dropbox.com/s/7kj6aa9n6817tid/WS2812.pdf?dl=0).
+[See this datasheet for WS2812B](https://www.dropbox.com/s/7kj6aa9n6817tid/WS2812.pdf?dl=0).
 You can find a [sample driver code for this model here](https://github.com/natalieagus/SampleAlchitryProjects/tree/master/LEDStripTest).

 #### Even More Upgrade: LED Dotmatrix, LED Matrix
 You can buy LED matrix if you're confident with your Lucid skills.
 There are TWO types: a simple up to 8x8 dot matrix,